When can dictionary learning uniquely recover sparse data from subsamples?: Proofs of probabilistic theorems

-In the above theorem, we first picked a matrix $A$ and then verified that a random setting of the $t^j_{S,\ell}$ determine a dataset $Y$ which uniquely recovers $A$.
-Ideally, we would like our sparse vectors that sample to $Y$ to be independent of the CS matrix $A$ as in Theorem \ref{deterministic_Thm}.
-The closest we come to this using random methods is Theorem \ref{rand_thm2} from Section \ref{acsTheoremSection}, which we now prove.
+In the proof above, we first picked a matrix $A$ and then verified that a random setting of the $t^j_{S,\ell}$ determine a dataset $Y$ with a unique sparse coding.
+Ideally, our sparse vectors that sample to $Y$ should be independent of the CS matrix $A$, as in Theorem \ref{unique_thm1}.
+The closest we come to this using random methods is Theorem \ref{rand_thm2} from Section \ref{proof_prob_Section}, which we now prove.

 \begin{proof}[Proof of Theorem \ref{rand_thm2}] Consider a polynomial $g$ before the proof of Lemma \ref{k_lin_ind_lem} or a polynomial $h$ as in the proof of Lemma \ref{eq_supp_lem}.
-We have for almost every setting of the $t^j_{S,\ell}$ that $g$ (resp. $h$) is not the zero polynomial in the indeterminates $A_{ij}$.
+By Proposition \ref{poly_prop}, we have for almost every setting of the $t^j_{S,\ell}$ that $g$ (resp. $h$) is not the zero polynomial in the indeterminates $A_{ij}$.
 In particular, for almost every $A$, it is not the real number zero.
-The rest of the proof now follows as above. \end{proof}
+The proof remainder is as above. \end{proof}

+Our probabilistic theorems require $k+1$ points for each of the $T = {m \choose k}$ sparse supports.
+How many samples $N$ are needed if samples are not systematically generated to meet this requirement but simply drawn randomly from a large set data?
+If we require the failure probability to be bounded above by some small $\beta$, then as we explain $N = \frac{k+1}{\beta}{m \choose k}$ is sufficient.

+Consider first the number of ways for each of the $T$ support sets to contain at least $k+1$ points of the $N$ samples: it is the number of nonnegative integer solutions $d_i$ to the equation More generally, the number of solutions to such an equation $d_1 + \cdots + d_T = M$ is well-known to number ${M + T - 1 \choose T - 1}$.
+It follows that $N$ samples (with supports chosen uniformly) fail to have $k+1$ points in each of $T$ support sets with a probability